 Thanksgiving travel to increase, says AAA

-Thanksgiving travel is set to see an increase this year After a precipitous decline in 2008, travel during the 2009 Thanksgiving holiday weekend is expected to increase despite consumers’ continued efforts to consolidate debt and limit their expenses in the wake of the Great Recession.
+After a precipitous decline in 2008, travel during the 2009 Thanksgiving holiday weekend is expected to increase despite consumers’ continued efforts to consolidate debt and limit their expenses in the wake of the Great Recession.

 According to a recent study conducted by AAA, Thanksgiving weekend travelers will increase by 1.4 percent from 2008’s figures with 38.4 million Americans embarking on trips of 50 miles or longer.